Voting Record — David Maclean MP, Penrith and The Border (10394)

 11 May 2010Stopped being Chairman, Statutory Instruments (Joint Committee)

-11 May 2010Stopped being a member of the Members Estimate Committee
+11 May 2010Stopped being Member, Members Estimate Committee

 HouseDateSubjectDavid MacleanCon VoteRôle